wang-bin/capi/README.md

 ### 3 Styles

-The same code and object file `zlib_api.o` support 3 styles with only 1 line change in you code (test.cpp above)!
+The same code support 3 styles with only 1 line change in you code (test.cpp above)!
+You can switch class style and namespace without rebuild api implementation object(zlib_api.cpp).

 - **Class style(the default)**